Baltasarq/maplifter/README.md

 # MAPlIFter

-An interactive fiction mapper, abel to export to <a href="http://github.com/baltasarq/txtMap">txtMap</a>.
+An interactive fiction mapper, able to export to <a href="http://github.com/baltasarq/txtMap">txtMap</a>.